Barcelona is city driven by passion.

 10:30am – Collect your Barcelona Card and Public Transport Card

-If you choose collection, your Turbopass and Sagrada Familiar ticket will be emailed for electronic use and your Barcelona Card and Public Transport Card will need to be collected from the tourism office at either Barcelona El Prat airport or Plaça Catalunya.
+If you choose collection, your Turbopass and Sagrada Familia ticket will be emailed for electronic use and your Barcelona Card and Public Transport Card will need to be collected from the tourism office at either Barcelona El Prat airport or Plaça Catalunya.
 Simply show the collection voucher emailed with your Turbopass to redeem your cards.

 I collected my cards from the Plaça Catalunya tourism office, which is actually located underneath the public square.
 Look out for the tourist information sign next to a descending staircase.